cdktf/cdktf-provider-googlebeta/docs/googleComputeAddress.go.md

 - *Type:* *string

 The type of address to reserve.

-Default value: "EXTERNAL" Possible values: ["INTERNAL", "EXTERNAL"].
+Note: if you set this argument's value as 'INTERNAL' you need to leave the 'network_tier' argument unset in that resource block.
+Default value: "EXTERNAL" Possible values: ["INTERNAL", "EXTERNAL"]

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_compute_address#address_type GoogleComputeAddress#address_type}